Restaurant Manager 360 Feedback Form

 Everyone needs to be on the same page and not in their own little universe.
 Communication is the key- the toughest thing that can occur is to confuse the employees by not being on the same page Management needs to sustain a weekly meeting to endure over the preview weeks’ issues or fields of opportunities.
 The general manager or owner should conduct announced visits or use secret shoppers to make sure all shifts are on the same page with policies and routines.

-It is possible that 50 to 100 additional people could visit your restaurant all because your staff did the right thing by provide exceptional service to all guest.
+It is possible that 50 to 100 additional people could visit your restaurant all because your staff did the right thing by providing exceptional service to all guests.